AiHealth-LLC/flutter_tflite_audio/README.md

 <br>

-## How to add tflite model and label to flutter:
+## How to add tflite model and label to flutter

 <br>

 1. Create an assets folder and then place your custom tflite model and labels inside.

 ![](https://github.com/Caldarie/flutter_tflite_audio/blob/master/pictures/model-label-asset.png)